FFieryL/FireBot/README.md

 TO BE ADDED:\
     Music bot commands using YT\
-    Command to change the channel where welcome message is used
+    Command to change the channel where welcome message is used\
+    Lyric Command for a song